DataDog/the-monitor/monitoring-101/monitoring_101_alerting_on_what_matters.md

 ===================================================

 *This post is part of a series on effective monitoring.
-Be sure to check out the rest of the series: [Collecting the right data](https://www.datadoghq.com/blog/2015/06/monitoring-101-collecting-data/) and Investigating performance issues (coming soon).*
+Be sure to check out the rest of the series: [Collecting the right data](/blog/monitoring-101-collecting-data/) and [Investigating performance issues](/blog/monitoring-101-investigation/).*

 Automated alerts are essential to monitoring.
 They allow you to spot problems anywhere in your infrastructure, so that you can rapidly